- The tax reform bill that passed in December 2017 eliminated the ability to recharacterize Roth conversions for taxable years after 2017.

-There are good reasons to convert a traditional IRA to a Roth IRA.
-Among them is a Roth’s tax-free growth potential and the ability to take tax-free withdrawals in retirement.1
+There are good reasons to convert a traditional IRA to a Roth IRA through the ability to take tax-free withdrawals in retirement can have many many advantages.1

-- The value of investments in the converted Roth IRA has declined.
+- The value of investments in the converted Roth IRA has declined since the date of the conversion.

 - Higher than expected taxable income and/or the additional income from the Roth IRA conversion resulted in a bump to a higher federal income tax bracket.